Manvityagi/Face-Recognition-using-KNN-openCV/README.md

 # Face-Recognition
-Face Recognition using KNN algorithm and open cv for python.This is a implementation of knn classifier.
+Face Recognition using KNN algorithm and open cv for python.
 ## Breakdown of the code for KNN classifier
     1. Importing libraries
     2. Create some data for classification